Employment

 Our School and Community

 City of Lakes Waldorf School is an accredited, full member school of the Association of Waldorf Schools of North America and the Independent Schools Association of the Central States.
-We offer a Toddler through Grade 8 education for over 270 students, including Spanish, Cyber Civics, movement and games, handwork, woodwork, circus arts, and music (recorder, strings and chorus) and after school sports programs.
+We offer a Toddler through Grade 8 education for over 230 students, including Spanish, Cyber Civics, movement and games, handwork, woodwork, circus arts, music (recorder, strings and chorus), and after school sports programs.
 Our parent/child program introduces young families to Waldorf education.
 Our experienced and creative faculty, led by the College of Teachers, is dedicated to excellence in Waldorf education and the development of curriculum to reflect our diverse, urban community.
 Our educational pedagogy fundamentally values the many peoples and perspectives of our community and the world.
 We are committed to equity in education and recognize the need to develop an anti-racist curriculum that directly challenges and confronts prejudice.
 CLWS strives to advance equity in education and nurture a diverse learning community of children, teachers, families and staff; recognizing and valuing individual differences while promoting and celebrating the richness in our local and global communities.
-Our Board of Trustees along with our talented and dedicated parent community support our more than 60 full and part time members of the faculty and administrative staff.
+Our Board of Trustees along with our talented and dedicated parent community support our more than 40 full and part time members of the faculty and administrative staff.